AndyGauge/andygauge.github.io/_posts/2022-04-18-Stimulus-ification.md

 pre-release and be as cool as Github also), we find the bump to 7 includes [new javascript options](https://medium.com/signal-v-noise/stimulus-1-0-a-modest-javascript-framework-for-the-html-you-already-have-f04307009130).

+For context, 7 is general available as of Jan 6, no news about 7.1.0.aplha release timeline, but Mar 8, 7.0.2.3 is the latest in `7.X`.

 #### Stimulus

 chat it up with [Hotwire](https://discuss.hotwired.dev)